Reducing Cognitive Load in Venue Search

 Where things start to break down

-Users struggle to locate what they needed, leading to hesitation, backtracking, and abandonment.
+Event planners struggle to locate what they need in Cvent Event Diagramming's venue search, leading to hesitation, backtracking, and abandonment.

 What a better experience needs to do

-Make venue discovery feel fast and intuitive by improving scanability, reducing cognitive load, and helping users confidently move forward.
+Make venue finding feel fast and intuitive by improving scanability, reducing cognitive load, and helping users confidently move forward.

 What should be a quick search… isn't.